openshift/enhancements/enhancements/update/update-status-api.md

 ### API Extensions

-Introduce a new `UpdateStatus` CRD.
-The CRD is namespaced to allow usage in Hosted Control Plane management clusters as part of the control plane.

-The primary purpose of the `UpdateStatus` CRD is to convey status information.
+Introduce a new Cluster-scoped `UpdateStatus` CRD to convey update status information.
 For now, its `.spec` is empty but can be used in the future to configure the desired form or content of the information surfaced in status.

 The `status` subresource content is the primary value of the enhancement.
 The status and health information about the update are expressed through the `status` subresource.